MelodicXP/resty/README.md

 ### Problem Domain

-In phase 3, connect RESTy to live APIs, fetching and displaying remote data.
-Implement useEffect(). \<App /> has an effect hook that’s looking for changes to the request variable in state, and in response, runs the API request with the new request options from state.
+In phase 4, track every API call and store it in history.

 ### Feature Tasks & Requirements

 The following user stories detail the major functionality for this phase of the project.

-* As a user, I want to enter the REST Method and URL to an API.
-* As a user, I want to see a summary of my request as well as results returned from an API request in my browser in a readable format.
+* As a user, I want to see a list of my previous API calls, so that I can see the results again, quickly.

 Application Flow: